dapepe/LibPostgres/README.md

 ### Notes

 * select-smth methods do not require to start transaction explicitly and they do not limit you to use DML in autocommit mode, such as `INSERT INTO ...
-RETURNING`.
+RETURNING`,
+* to use pg_pconnect instead of pg_connect pass `persistence => 1` or `persistence => PGSQL_CONNECT_FORCE_NEW` into constructor.